 In February 1895 a wooden bier was presented to the Burial Board by Mr Haymes.
 This beautifully crafted 'trolley', pulled by the village Sexton, carried the coffin from the deceased's house to the cemetery passing through the lychgate.
 The bier is currently housed in the lychgate.

-Recently the Lychgate has been renovated and is once more a beautiful building, well worth a look.
+Recently the Lychgate has been renovated, including new lighting in November 2020, and is once more a beautiful building, well worth a look.
 The pathways have also recently been upgraded making access much easier.
 An area has been reserved for natural burials.
 This area will remain free from headstones and only biodegradable coffins and caskets will be allowed.
 The Committee is currently investigating the planting and maintenance of a meadow.

-It is regretted that due to the shortage of space only Kibworth residents are allowed to be buried at the cemetery.
+It is regretted that due to the shortage of space only residents from Kibworth Harcourt or Kibworth Beauchamp are allowed to be buried at the cemetery.

 The old records for the cemetery are kept at Wigston Record Office and more recent cemetery records are kept with the Clerk - for contact details see here.